alexmoneton/wheresmymep/README.md

 - **Interactive Leaderboard**: Sortable and filterable table with pagination
 - **Individual MEP Profiles**: Detailed view with attendance stats and notable votes
 - **Search Functionality**: Find MEPs by name or country
+- **Email Notifications**: Sign up to be notified when MEPs from your country have low attendance
 - **Mobile-First Design**: Responsive UI built with Tailwind CSS

 ## Data Sources